JiaxinWang123/ScientificData_Labeled_Hardwood_Images/README.md

-## Labeled Temperate Hardwood Tree Stomatal Images Datasets: Seven Taxa of Populus and 17 Other Species
+## Labeled Temperate Hardwood Tree Stomatal Images Datasets: Seven Taxa of Populus and 17 Hardwood Species

 Datasets have been made available on figshare: